Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Introduction

-In recent years, dimensionally mismatched two-dimensional (2D) - one-dimensional (1D) heterostructures \cite{jariwala2017mixed} have emerged as a fertile ground for realizing novel phenomena like anomalous Coulomb drag\cite{mitra2020anomalous} and formation of 1D waveguides in 2D materials \cite{cheng2019guiding}.
-Recent experiments by Cheng et al. \cite{cheng2019guiding} have shown that relativistic massless fermions in graphene can propagate in a guided manner when placed in proximity with a charged carbon nanotube.
-This discovery has opened new avenues for applications where charge carriers in 2D systems are guided through 1D cavities, holding potential as a method for transmitting information, analogous to photons in optical fibers.
+Over the years, dimensionally mismatched two-dimensional (2D) - one-dimensional (1D) heterostructures \cite{jariwala2017mixed} have demonstrated diverse set of advanced functionalities of the heterojunctions \cite{henning2018charge,jeon2016black,yang2017performance,lee2017mixed}.
+Recently, these systems have emerged as a fertile ground for realizing novel phenomena like anomalous Coulomb drag \cite{mitra2020anomalous}, and formation of 1D waveguides in 2D materials \cite{cheng2019guiding}.
+The latter has opened new avenues for applications, where charge carriers in 2D systems are guided through 1D cavities \cite{cheng2019guiding}, holding potential as a method for transmitting information, analogous to photons in optical fibers.
 Moreover, such engineering of reduced dimensionality offers a strategy to enhance the thermopower (or Seebeck coefficient) of a material \cite{hicks1993thermoelectric,hicks1993effect,dresselhaus1999low,hippalgaonkar2010fabrication}.
 However, to realize the true potential of these reduced dimensions and manipulate them further, it is important to probe the modulation in the local density of states (DOS), for which non-invasive probes are essential.
-Although conventional probes like quantum capacitance, \cite{xia2009measurement,ilani2006measurement}, scanning tunnelling microscopy (STM) \cite{zhang2009origin,stolyarova2007high} and other spectroscopic techniques \cite{cui2017quantized, cui2019thermal, martin2008observation,rutter2007scattering,li2008dirac, giannazzo2009screening,berweger2015microwave} have been used to study 2D systems, they are not always suitable for hybrid heterostructures due to practical limitations.
-Quantum capacitance (QC) measurement\cite{xia2009measurement,giannazzo2009screening} which is a well-known probe for directly characterising the local DOS in mesoscopic systems, can be a challenge to measure with good precision in reduced dimensions, considering its small magnitude $\sim$ attoF \cite{ilani2006measurement}.
-On the other hand, STM is a reliable and high precision scanning probe, but it requires the scanning surfaces to be exposed to the tip, which are not available for 2D-1D hybrid heterostructures.
-As a step forward, thermo-electric measurement is a non-invasive tool for investigating the local DOS \cite{Harzheim_2020,cho2013thermoelectric,vera2016direct,zuev2009thermoelectric, park2013atomic,hippalgaonkar2015record}, which can be employed for hybrid dimensional systems.
-Moreover, thermoelectric measurement is often more sensitive to local modulation in the DOS, unlike conductance measurement, where only an average response of the entire system is captured.
+In this regard, non-invasive thermo-electric measurements are suitable tools \cite{Harzheim_2020,cho2013thermoelectric,vera2016direct,zuev2009thermoelectric,park2013atomic,hippalgaonkar2015record}, which can be employed for mixed-dimensional systems.
+In comparison to quantum capacitance \cite{xia2009measurement,ilani2006measurement} and scanning microscopy techniques \cite{zhang2009origin,stolyarova2007high, cui2017quantized, cui2019thermal, martin2008observation,rutter2007scattering,li2008dirac, giannazzo2009screening,berweger2015microwave}, thermopower measurements can be easily implemented in 2D-1D systems.